-Next came plates of asado (Argentine barbecue), bowls of locro, and a two liters of cola for the four of us (Jason and Aracely, our fellow roadtrip buddies) to share.
+Next came plates of asado (Argentine barbecue), bowls of locro, and a two liters of cola for the four of us, including Jason and Aracely, our fellow roadtrip buddies, to share.
 The meat was well-exercised, but we made our way through it while fielding questions from passers-by as to where we were from and how we discovered their annual village festival.

 One man engaged us.
 “So, where are you from?
 How did you get here?”

 “We're from the United States, but we drove from Salta today.
 We saw the sign for the festival on the side of the road.”

 Then he offered the contrast of his own arrival.
 “Oh, that's good.
 I live 25 kilometers away.
 I don't have a car, so I came by horse.”

 The emcee, a jovial man with salt and pepper hair peeping out under his broad-brimmed cowboy hat, shook our hands heartily and gave us a big, personal welcome before he took the stage.
 After a rundown on local issues – from the importance of maintaining gaucho traditions to protecting local land from outsiders (i.e., city folks) to the promotion of local agriculture – we were treated to the first of the day’s entertainment: live gaucho music.
 The full meaning of the words were lost us – what with our conversational Spanish — but the mood was proud and celebratory with hints of melancholy.